-3. What is the background of the public service pension reduction in spouse and widow(er)s’ annuities?
+3. What is the background of the public service pension reduction applied to spouse and widow(er)s’ annuities?

-4. Are there any provisions that would exempt railroad retirement spouse or widow(er) annuitants from the public service pension offsets?
+4. Are there any exemptions for railroad retirement spouse or widow(er) annuitants from the public service pension offsets?

-Generally, Federal, State, and local government workers must be covered by social security throughout their last 60 months of employment with the pension-paying governmental entity, or be receiving a public service pension that is not based on their own earnings to be exempt from a public service pension reduction.
+Generally, Federal, State, and local government workers must be covered by social security throughout their last 60 months of employment with the pension-paying governmental entity or be receiving a public service pension that is not based on their own earnings to be exempt from a public service pension reduction.

-5. Where can more specific information on how these pension offsets affect railroad retirement benefits be obtained?
+5. Where can more information on how these pension offsets affect railroad retirement benefits be obtained?